Azurelol/LinkInterfaceMenuFramework/README.md

 ## Changelog
 - (7/28/2016) Repository uploaded!
 Cleaned up the tentatively-named framework so it is truly modular.
 Given further thinking, decided to remove
+- (7/29/2016) Interface improved!
+Added the LinkController class which LinkStyle's will override those of its child links.
+Windows now reposition to the center of the canvas by default, allowing easier design of the menus.